-This peak is discussed on page 288.
+Climbing and access information for this peak is on Page 288 of the book.
 The route described below is not in the book.
+USGS Sunset Peak

-The road/trail is easily followed until it ends at the base of the peak’s west ridge.
-There is one spot at roughly 7,600 feet where the Forest Service has dragged logs across the trail for about 100 yards to keep ATVs from going further.
-After this point, the road becomes a trail which dies out near the base of the west ridge.
+The road/trail is easily followed until it ends at the base of the peak’s West Ridge.
+There is one spot at roughly 7,600 feet where the Forest Service has dragged logs across the trail for about 100 yards to keep ATVs from going farther.
+After this point, the road becomes a trail which dies out near the base of the West Ridge.

 My GPS track for a traverse of the peak.
-We took the west ridge up and then dropped northwest off the summit and descended the adjacent canyon.
+We took the West Ridge up, dropped northwest off the summit, and descended the adjacent canyon.

-This view up the ridge is taken at roughly 9,200 feet.
+This view up the West Ridge from roughly 9,200 feet.

-The final 300 feet cross talus and a few rocky obstructions.
+The final 300 feet crosses talus and a few rocky obstructions.

 The final walk.
-There is a big cairn on the summit with a glass jar filled with bits of wet paper.
+There is a large cairn on the summit with a glass jar filled with bits of wet paper.

-The view down the crest to North and South Twin, Red Cone and Jaggle.
+The view down the ridge crest to North Twin, South Twin, Red Cone, and Jaggle Benchmark.

 Descending the canyon that parallels the West Ridge on its North Side leads you past the large cave shown in this photo.